hugobiais/call-gigi/README.md

 5. **Deployment**

    The only thing you really need to deploy is the backend.
-I decided to deploy it on Vercel (free).
+I decided to deploy it on Railway (free tier) using the following [template](https://github.com/matthewspear/expressjs).
 To actually have a phone number to link to the Retell agent, you can either buy a phone number from Retell or get one from Twilio and link it.
 I decided to go with Retell because it was simpler to setup it up, but it comes with limitations (outbound calls only to US numbers).
 Definitely something to improve in the future.

 ## Running the project and testing it